bsidestlv/bsidestlv.com/content/_index.md

 {{% home-info what="Participants:1200+ ,Years:5, Sessions:15+, CTF Challenges:10+" class="primary" %}}

+# COVID19 update

+While most of the COVID crisis is behind us, it is not entirely a distant memory.
+In order to best protect you - our participants - we have decided that while BSidesTLV 2021 will remain a physical, in-person event, we are going to limit the participance to those who have been vaccinated or have recovered.
+Proof of either will be required at the registration, in order to receive the bracelet and be granted access to the event.

+If you are neither recovering nor vaccinated, for any reason, then you are more than welcome to watch the event online.
+If you have any questions or would like to reach out to us with regard to this matter, please do so at info@bsidestlv.com and we will be happy to answer.

 ## When?

 BSidesTLV will take place on July 22nd, 2021, the event will take place alongside CyberWeek (The 10th annual cyber week event).